 You also need to be aware that there is a virtual shutdown of restaurants in the new city during the Jewish Sabbath (from sundown on Friday to sundown on Saturday).
 During this time the easiest place to find a meal is within the Old City.
 On a lesser scale, many restaurants in the Christian and Armenian quarters of the Old City close on a Sunday.

 One thing that struck me when eating out in Jerusalem was that the city has a lot of top class and expensive restaurants.
 It also has excellent cafés and street food.
 However, mid-range restaurants are harder to find.
 If you are here for a few days and on a budget, you may find that alternating street food with upmarket restaurant meals is a good solution.

 I had an excellent, although rather pricy, meal in the very popular non-kosher Chakra (this is where I had the ice cream with tahini).
-Equally good, and a bit cheaper, is the dairy kosher Anna Italian Café (see my earlier post on Anna).
+Equally good, and a bit cheaper, was the dairy kosher Anna Italian Café.
 For cafés and street food try the stalls of the Machane Yehuda Market and the winding streets of the Old City.
 (The Armenian Tavern, not far from the Jaffa Gate, is notable for its cheap food and speedy service, and it is worth visiting for its décor alone.)